evanfields/TravelingSalesmanHeuristics.jl/docs/src/index.md

 * simple and (hopefully) readable but not terribly high performance, meaning you may have trouble with large instances.
 In particular the two-opt path refinement strategy slows down noticeably when there are >400 cities.

 ## Installation
 `TravelingSalesmanHeuristics` is a registered package, so you can install it with `Pkg.add("TravelingSalesmanHeuristics")`.
+Load it with `using TravelingSalesmanHeuristics`.

 ## Usage
 All problems are specified through a square distance matrix `D` where `D[i,j]` represents the cost of traveling from the `i`-th to the `j`-th city.
 Your distance matrix need not be symmetric and could probably even contain negative values, though I make no guarantee about behavior when using negative values.